diggerhq/tfcloud-alt/README.md

 Introduction
 ======

 Do we really need terraform cloud?
-TerraformCloud, Spacelift and other cloud runners a dedicated CI/CD run terraform.
+TerraformCloud, Spacelift and other cloud runners present dedicated CI/CD to run terraform.

 Why are people using Terraform Cloud?
 Why not run Terraform in Github Actions?
 For my usecase as a small startup it seems to me that relying on github actions should be enough.
 I might be missing something but it seems that I need from a terraform runner is the following flow:

 - Runs terraform plan on every PR
 - Runs terraform apply on merge to master/main branch